deepanshs/mrsimulator/docs/installation.rst

     **Step-3** If you choose to link the mrsimulator package to the OpenBLAS library, skip this step.
 Open the ``settings.py`` file, located at the root level of the mrsimulator folder, in a text editor.
-You should see,
+You should see

     .. code-block:: python